GallVp/rchiro/README.md

 RScript -e 'lintr::lint_package()'
 ```

+3. Bump version
-3. Create a PR to the `main` branch
+4. Create a PR to the `main` branch